tonymm81/table_project/README.md

 Report.I fix the distancemeasuring problem.
 Now wlan devices control and searching are different file. next I start to planning user settings save and load preferenses.
 I have to think, should i make this to different file, or main proram?

+version 113:
+made up the save and load view.
+There is some buttons and labels.

+plan:
+I want to get user name, what is save file name.
+Also when program started again, it will load the filenames to load button texts.
+I have to make also file open and file save to program.
+The most changes had made to save_to_file.py.